groc-prog/pyneo4j-ogm/README.md

 ## 🔥 Hot topics for the future

 You never know what the future might hold.
-But these things are for sure happening (not necessarily in this order):
+But these things are happening for sure (not necessarily in this order):

 - [ ] Add documentation and test coverage for migrations
-- [ ] Improving the overall test coverage
+- [x] Improving the current test coverage
 - [ ] More/Better examples for simple and advanced use-cases
 - [ ] Complete documentation overhaul